Emtman7/neuroticism-project/README.md

 # neuroticism-project
-Gradient boosting method to predict Neuroticism, one of the "super traits" in the Big-Five Personality Model.
+Predicting Neuroticism, one of the "super traits" in the Big-Five Personality Model.
 Data set from UC Irvine repository.